sttp/Specification/Output/README.md

 ## Metadata

 Metadata is exchanged in STTP as a table of records with attributes.
+The complete list of tables available from an STTP publisher may be requested over the command channel.
 When requesting all of the tables, a structure is returned as follows:

-* (Guid) Base Version ID - Identifies a major change that requires a resync of all metadata.
-This is also used for devices that don't support metadata revision.
-This value can then be changed with each revision to the metadata.
-* (Int32) Latest Version Number - A incrementing change counter when metadata is modified.
-* (Int32) Table Count
-  * (Byte) Length of Table Name
-  * (String) Table Name
-  * (Int32) Last Modified Version Number

-When requesting data from a Table, the following structure will be returned:

-* (Byte) Length of Table Name
-* (String) Table Name - Limited to 100 ASCII characters.
-* (Int32) Record Count
-  * (Guid) Record Identifier
-  * (Int32) Last Modified Version Number
-  * (Int32) Attribute Count
-    * (byte) Attribute Name Length.
-    * (String) Attribute Name - Limited to 100 ASCII characters.
-    * (Int32) Array Index - Defaults to 0.
-For attributes that support multiple values, these are indexed here.
-    * (Byte) The attribute value code.
-    * (Int16) The size of the Attribute Value.
-    * (byte[]) Attribute Value
+### Table Types
+Three types of tables are defined in STTP.

+* DataPoint Table - The DataPoint Table conveys metadata related to an STTP data point.
+Each publisher shall maintain zero or one DataPoint Table.
+The name of the table shall be 'DataPoint'.
+The publisher shall maintain one unique record with the DataPoint Table for each data point defined.

+> TO DO: Define complex data structure and complex data structure mapping in definitions section.
+A CDSM may be either 'built-in' or 'user-defined'.
+'Built-in' CDSMs may differ by industry.
+In the electric power industry, an example of a 'built-in' CDSM is a phasor.
+* CDSM Table - A CDSM Table conveys metadata about a complex data structure.
+A publisher may maintain zero or more CDSM tables.
+A CDSM table shall only describe a CDSM defined at the publisher, and each record within the CDSM Table shall uniquely describe a corresponding mapping.
+An example of a CDSM in the transportation industry may be 'location', which is defined with two floating point values named 'latitude' and 'longitude'.
+Carrying forward this example, the desription attribute for a record within the Position Table might be, 'Location of Truck #42'.

+* Resource Table - A Resource Table conveys metadata related to a resource available in the publisher's asset base.
+A publisher may maintain zero or more resource tables to describe the desired asset hierarchy.
+A resource is any asset, whether hardware, software or physical, that relates to a data point transmitted over the wire.
+The simplest example of a resource is a sensor, or the transducer used to digitize a measured value.

+A maximum of 2^16 tables in any combination of the allowable types are permitted.

+### Commands

+Metadata commands are encapsulated into a Refresh Metadata packet.
+These commands are as follows.
+> Note: these commands describe what is required to make the server side metadata look like the client side metadata.
+Additional synchronization needs to occur at the client side API when synchronizing with it's main repository.

+* Response Publisher to Subscriber
+  * UseTable - Changes the active table
+    * int tableIndex
+  * AddTable - Adds or Replaces a table if it already exists.
+    * Guid majorVersion,
+    * long minorVersion,
+    * string tableName,
+    * TableFlags flags
+  * AddColumn - Adds a column.
+    * int columnIndex,
+    * string columnName,
+    * ValueType columnType
+  * AddValue - Adds or updates a value.
+Deleting a value would be to assign it with null.
+    * int columnIndex,
+    * int rowIndex,
+    * byte[] value
+  * DeleteRow - Removes an entire row of data.
+    * int rowIndex,
+  * TableVersion - Indicates what the current version of a table is.
+    * int tableIndex
+    * Guid majorVersion,
+    * long minorVersion,
+  * AddRelationship - Adds a table relationship.
+Sometimes known as a foreign key relationship.
+    * int tableIndex
+    * int columnIndex,
+    * int foreignTableIndex
+* Request Subscriber to Publisher
+  * GetTable - Requests metadata from the specified table.
+    * int tableIndex
+    * int columnListCount
+    * int[] columnIndexes
+    * int filterExpressions
+    * string[] filterExpressionStrings
+  * SyncTable - Requests that the specified table is synchronized with the local copy.
+MajorVersion == Guid.Empty if the local table is blank.
+    * int tableIndex
+    * Guid majorVersion
+    * long minorVersion
+    * int columnListCount
+    * int[] columnList
+  * SelectAllTablesWithSchema - Gets all of the tables with their columns
+  * GetAllTableVersions - Gets the version information for every table the user has access to.

 ### Attribute Value Types

-When defining each attribute, it's important to identify the type of data that is expected in that field.
+When defining each attribute, it is important to identify the type of data that is expected in that field.
 The wireline protocol itself will not enforce these requirements, but rather provides encoding mechanisms for transporting the data and rules for how items can be converted to the desired type.

 #### Encoding